 There is no difference.
 Both are names for literature written for kids aged 9 to 12.
 These books can have fairly advanced vocabulary, and their themes are often very challenging, but lots of dialogue and straightforward development keeps them accessible to this age group.

-What is the difference between YA books for ages 12+ and those for ages 14+?
+What is the difference between YA novels for ages 12–14 and novels for high-school aged readers?

-YA books for ages 12+ often have themes that are just as complex as those in books for older readers, but they are less graphic, especially in terms of violence and language.
+YA books for ages 12–14 often have themes that are just as complex as those in books for older readers, but they are not graphic, especially in terms of violence, language, or sexual content.
 Their protagonists are often between 13 and 16 years of age.

 I am also an illustrator.
 Can I send you my illustrated manuscript?

 When we produce a picture book, the illustrations are not begun until the edits to the text are complete.
 That way, illustrations will not need to be redone if something in the text is changed.
 At that time, our experienced art director will work with the illustrator to design the page layouts.

 If you would like to illustrate your own book, you can submit some concept art with your manuscript.
 If you would like to be considered for future Pajama Press picture books, please describe your experience and training and send us some sample art and/or a link to your website or online portfolio.
 We also welcome portfolios from Indigenous illustrators.

 Click here to download an outline of What We Are Looking For